-Most teams start by asking which AI tools are approved.
-That is useful, but incomplete.
-The harder question is whether the agent-assisted path can write code, trigger CI/CD, use credentials, call tools, deploy, publish, or affect production.
+Most teams start by listing approved AI tools.
+The next question is whether an agent-assisted workflow can write code, trigger CI/CD, use credentials, call tools, deploy, publish, or affect production.

 Accountability needs an action path